Gurjiwan/uall/README.md

 INSTALL STEPS:

-Just add the downloaded uall.sh file to the bin directory or add the git repository to the PATH variable.
+Just add the downloaded uall script file to the bin directory or add the git repository to the PATH variable.

 USAGE:
 just run the command: uall